 • Do not use ice packs or cold compresses directly on your dog’s skin.
 This can cause frostbite.

-• Do not force your dog to drink fluids.
-If your dog is not thirsty, do not force them to drink.
+• Do not force your dog to drink fluids if it is not thirsty.

 Always consult your veterinarian if you are concerned about your dog’s health.